italia/spid-cie-oidc-java/examples/relying-party-spring-boot/README.md

 - visit `http://relying-party.org:8080/`

 Some hints:
-- we are using [federation](https://github.com/italia/spid-cie-oidc-django) v1.2.0
+- we are using [federation](https://github.com/italia/spid-cie-oidc-django) v1.4.0
 - docker images currently sets a proxy of the exposed ports on the localhost interface, so you could use previous chapter instructions replacing `127.0.0.1` with the right hostname
-- docker image mounts the folder `./docker/data-java` as `/data` inside spring-boot container to externalize `jwk` and `trust-marks` configuration
+- docker image mounts the folder `./docker/data-java` as `/data` inside spring-boot container to externalize federation and core `jwks` and `trust-marks` configuration

 [Docker Compose in action on YouTube](https://www.youtube.com/watch?v=U2Ec0No2EKg)

+**To be onboarded into CIE Federation**:
+- use always appropriate and valid TLS Certificates
+- use IP from Italian networks for server [CIE Federation servers uses geoblocking]
+- as contact use the same institutional email address as stated into the administrative part [do not use PEC]
+- when copy the federation public key please follow this pattern:
+  - ```
+    {
+    "keys": [
+        {
+          "alg": "RS256",
+          "kid": "....",
+          "kty": "RSA",
+          "n": ".....",
+          "e": "AQAB",
+          "use": "sig"
+        }
+      ]
+    }
+    ```
+- when onboarded, please retrieve the Trust Mark form TA fetch endpoint like this example for preproduction: `https://preprod.oidc.registry.servizicie.interno.gov.it/fetch?sub={your_client_id}`
+- remember to (put `[` `]` around the Trust Mark when writing the appropriate file